chansoonlim/mdtensor/README.md

 ## Roadmap

-Future development directions include:

-- Expanding NumPy API coverage.
+- Expand NumPy API coverage
-- Strengthening general broadcasting rules.
+- Strengthen generalized broadcasting rules
-- Introducing lazy computation.
+- Introduce lazy computation
-- Selecting optimal computation groups and backends through compile-time and runtime cost analysis, such as SIMD, Eigen, and CPU/GPU multiprocessor backends.
+- Select the optimal backend based on compile-time and runtime workload analysis, including SIMD, Eigen, and CPU/GPU multiprocessor backends

 ---

 ## Contributing

-This project is actively maintained.
-New APIs and framework-level changes are currently added mainly according to the author’s needs.
-If you would like to collaborate on new APIs, framework improvements, or backend extensions, please feel free to open an issue or pull request.
+This project is actively maintained, although new APIs and framework changes are currently driven primarily by the author's needs.
+Feel free to open an issue or pull request if you are interested in developing new APIs, improving the framework, or extending backend support.

 ---